Harnessing Novel Micropeptides in Cardiomyocytes to promote Cardiac Regeneration

 Objectives

 Devising tools to precisely control the maturational status of cardiomyocytes would enable novel therapies for cardiac regeneration.
-This could be achieved by:
+This can be achieved by:

 1. Stimulating cell cycle reentry of pre-existing cardiomyocytes.